gnay-uy/gnay-uy/README.md

 ## Hello World!
 I'm Yu Yang, a year 1 IT student at Ngee Ann.
 I have interests in AI, malware development and software engineering.
+I'll be playing at HackBash Finals & picoCTF!

 ## Skills
 Some languages I can use are **Python, C#, JavaScript, C++, x86 Assembly, Lua and PHP**.
 I've tried **Go** for a short while too!